 Not so very long ago the Aubergine or EggPlant was a rare sight on the supermarket shelves and considered to be for adventurous cooks only.
 Now aubergines are available everywhere and more and more of us are growing them on allotments and in greenhouses.
 We are enjoying not just the end results, but the growing of a gloriously beautiful glossy crop of tropical fruits.

 Aubergines are tender and in temperate climates are best grown under glass rather than outside where they will struggle to thrive in anything but a long hot summer.
-The large striking fruits range in colour from the darkest purple, to white and all shades in between.
+The large striking fruits range in colour from the darkest purple, to white (hence aubergine or eggplant as they resemble eggs) and all shades in between.
 There are even striped varieties!
 They taste delicious when cooked, stuffed with meat, rice or vegetables or when used to make ratatouille or moussaka.

-Soak the seeds overnight to improve the germination rate and then sow into individual pots or Rootrainers in Spring.
+Soak the aubergine seeds in water overnight to improve the germination rate and then sow into individual pots or Rootrainers in Spring.
 Once the seedlings are large enough they can be planted into growbags or bigger pots.
 Aubergines can be hardened off and planted outside if the temperature doesn't drop below 15c.
 Allow 50cm between plants.